Already a customer?

 We do not, and will not, sell any of your personal data to any third party – including your name, address, email address or credit card information.
 We want to earn and maintain your trust, and we believe this is absolutely essential in order do that.

 However, we may disclose your personal data with the following categories of companies as an essential part of being able to provide our services to you, as set out in this policy:

-- To companies that do things to get your wine orders to you, such as warehouses, order packers and delivery companies
+- to companies that do things to get your wine orders to you, such as warehouses, order packers and delivery companies; and

 Financial transactions relating to our website, app and stores are handled by our card payment service providers.
 We will share transaction data with our payment service providers only to the extent necessary for the purposes of processing your payments, refunding such payments and dealing with complaints and queries relating to such payments and refunds.